 Shooting a compound bow requires patience, skill, and understanding of archery form and gear.
 It isn’t a simple act of nocking an arrow and shooting!
 Let’s help you out fly your arrows true with some quick and easy steps on how to properly draw a compound bow:

-Factors on How to Properly Draw a Compound Bow - the Quick and Dirty Steps
+How to Properly Draw a Compound Bow - the Quick and Dirty Steps

 It Begins with the Bow Set-Up!